 Receiver delivers high-quality sound

-Digital hearing aids can be customized to work with each individual's personal hearing and lifestyle needs.
-They are carefully programmed for different situations, such as one-on-one conversations, loud concerts, or parties where there is a lot of background noise.
+- Fine-tuning to different environments – Digital hearing aids can be customized to work with your personal hearing and lifestyle needs.
+They’re carefully programmed for different situations, such as one-on-one conversations, loud concerts, or parties where there’s a great deal of background noise.

 - Wireless compatibility – Bluetooth-enabled hearing aids can easily link up with your television, stereo system, mobile device, or computer to wirelessly stream sound, with accessories available to further enhance your listening experience.